geobacter-rs/about/CODING.md

   // An allocator which allocates on the first NUMA node in your system.
   // This implies the GPU will read from system RAM.
 For serious work, you'll likely
   // want to move this sort of stuff into GPU RAM, but you'll still have to first
-  // allocate it in something like this. let alloc = dev.fine_lap_node_alloc(0); let mut input = LapVec::new_in(alloc.clone());
+  // allocate it in something like this (unless large BAR is available). let alloc = dev.fine_lap_node_alloc(0); let mut input = LapVec::new_in(alloc.clone());